Colorectal Cancer Screening

 Colorectal cancer prevention

 The best option for colorectal cancer screening and prevention is to have a colonoscopy performed by a gastroenterologist or surgeon every 10 years.
-Ask your Women’s Care Florida provider about colorectal cancer screening or contact Women’s Care Florida gastroenterologist, Dr. Donna Powell, at 813-392-1900.
+Ask your Women’s Care provider about colorectal cancer screening or contact Women’s Care gastroenterologist, Dr. Donna Powell, at 813-392-1900.